 His approach to presentations are designed to serve 3 functions:

 1. Education – Help participants understand the opportunity before them, what they need to do moving forward, and how to execute and measure success.

 2. Inspiration – Turns audiences into stakeholders by motivating participants to embrace new opportunities and consider new possibilities.

-3. Alignment – Bring teams and organizations together around a new or renewed vision, mission, and purpose.
+3. Alignment – Bring leadership teams and organizations together around a new or renewed vision, mission, and purpose.

 What’s the Future of Business - WTF is Brian’s newest book that continues the story that unfolded in The End of Business as Usual.
 Brian believes that the future of business comes down to shared experiences.
 And it is these shared experiences that can often trump your product or service.
 In this discussion, he explores the importance of experiential design and how to navigate the evolving landscape of new consumerism – through the lens of digital anthropology.
 He also walks through four distinct moments of truth and examines how customer behavior unfolds and flourishes in the new world.

 The End of Business as Usual – In his previous book, he documents the rise of connected consumerism and the role people play in the future of business.
 In this presentation, Brian depicts how leadership can survive Digital Darwinism by understanding customer and employee behavior and expectations, disruptive technology, innovative business models, and new opportunities.
 He also demonstrates best practices and methodologies to align the organization around a common and meaningful vision, strategy, and objectives.